meilisearch/documentation/learn/advanced/asynchronous_operations.md

 <CodeSamples id="async_guide_multiple_filters_1" />

-`OR` operations between different filters are not supported.
-For example, you cannot view only tasks which have a type of `documentAddition` **or** a status of `failed`.
+**`OR` operations between different filters are not supported.** For example, you cannot view only tasks which have a type of `documentAddition` **or** a status of `failed`.

 ## Paginating tasks

 By default, Meilisearch returns a list of 20 tasks for each request.
 You can adjust the number of documents returned using the `limit` parameter, and control where the list begins using the `from` parameter.

 For each call to this endpoint, the response will include the `next` field.
-Pass this value to `from` to view the next set of results.
+Pass this value to your next call's `from` parameter to view the next set of results.
 It is common to refer to sets of results as pages, and to the process of splitting and fetching these sets as pagination.

 When the value of `next` is `null`, there are no more tasks to view.

-This command returns tasks two at a time, starting from task `uid` `10`.
+The following command returns two tasks at a time, starting from task `uid` `10`:

 <CodeSamples id="get_all_tasks_paginating_1" />